 Hello, and welcome.

 My name is Carola.
-You may be looking at this site because you are thinking about seeing a counsellor.
-Here is some information about me, and about my counselling and therapy practice.
+Here is some information about me, my counselling experience and therapy practice.

 My approach: When I first meet a client, I seek to understand at a deep level, exactly what is wanted and needed.
 I listen with attention and empathy, working collaboratively with you in a way and at a pace that I believe will be most helpful.